Phase 2 in brief: globalisation and the rise of civilisation

-If the modern world were a house, Phase Two would be its foundations.
+If the modern world were a house, Phase 2 would be its foundations.
 All the trappings of civilisation took their modern forms during this Phase—everything from writing and worship to governments and gunboats.
-The foundations were built in three stages that may remind readers of the basic outline of a classic Greek tragedy.
-Every Greek tragedy starts with a hero (Asia in this case) rising to greatness through a combination of determination, hard work, and good fortune.
-In the history of pre-modern globalisation (i.e. Phases One and Two), this is:
+The foundations were built in three stages: the rise of Asia, the integration of the Eurasian landmass, and the rise of Europe.
+Consider this in turn.

 - The rise of Asia (10,000 to 200 BCE).

-The ancient Eurasian civilisations arose: Egypt, Mesopotamia, India /Pakistan, and China.
-Some trade happened among the three western-most clusters (Egypt, Mesopotamia and India), but it was limited to missing raw materials and elite goods since transport technology was so primitive.
-Importantly, China was not involved in this trade which had been going on since about 2500 BCE outside normal trade routes.
+The ancient Eurasian civilisations: Egypt, Mesopotamia, India /Pakistan, and China - arose around river valleys.
+Some trade happened among the three western-most clusters (Egypt, Mesopotamia and India/Pakistan), but it was limited to missing raw materials and elite goods since transport technology was so primitive.
+Importantly, China was not involved in this trade due to physical barriers (the Tibetan plateau, the jungles of Southeast Asia, and the long ocean route).

-In the next segment of a Greek tragedy, the hero’s wish to achieve a great goal leads to an overextension.
-In the case of globalisation’s history, this was the uniting of the entire Eurasian continent via the Silk Road, namely:
+In the next segment was the uniting of the entire Eurasian continent via the Silk Road.

 - Eurasian Integration (200 BCE to 1350 CE).